LabSound/LabSound/README.md

 LabSound
 ========

-LabSound is the WebAudio implementation factored out of WebKit, with reimplementations of many copyleft / GPL files.
+LabSound is the WebAudio implementation factored out of WebKit.
+All copyleft sources have been removed so that the entire library can be released under MIT/BSD style licenses.

 The motivation behind LabSound is that the [WebAudio specification](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html) is a well-designed API for an audio engine.
 Coupled with a well executed implementation provided by WebKit contributors, LabSound is a powerful and extensible audio engine for C++.